akhilbond/akhilbond.github.io/Courses/Intro_to_comp_systems/Intro_to_comp_systems.md

   - Accounting Information
 - For each process, the state is maintained in a *process control block(PCB)*
   - This is just data in the OS data space
+  - The process control block can also be called a *Process Table*

 #### Process Creation
 - How to create a process?